ciioprof0/tackle/README.md

 This is an academic project, but contributions are welcome.
 Please submit pull requests or open issues for any suggestions or improvements.

-## License and Data Source
+## Data Source
-The database schema, queries, and documentation are released under the GNU General Public License v3.0.

-The data used in this project comes from a compilation of tournament fishing experiences, focusing on bass fishing.
+The data used in this project comes from a compilation of tournament fishing experiences.
 This dataset includes detailed information on various fishing tackle components, such as baits, rods, reels, and lines, tailored specifically to enhance the bass fishing experience.
 I compiled the data from the [Deep Dive](https://deepdiveapp.com/) mobile app and is used for educational purposes only.

 As an occasional bass fisherman, I highly recommend [Deep Dive](https://deepdiveapp.com/).
 Whether you’re new to bass fishing or a seasoned angler, this app leverages a comprehensive and well-structured database to provide you with personalized tackle recommendations that can make all the difference in your fishing success.
 Give it a try and see how it can help you land that trophy bass!

+## License
+The database schema, queries, and documentation are released under the GNU General Public License v3.0.

 ## Acknowledgements
 Special thanks to Professor Nayem Rahman for guidance throughout the project and for providing the opportunity to explore relational database concepts in depth.